Hark Olufs

-Hark Olufs (July 17 or 19, 1708 in Nebel – October 13, 1754) was a North Frisian sailor.
+Hark Olufs (17 or 19 July 1708 – 13 October 1754) was a North Frisian sailor from Denmark–Norway.
 He was captured by Algerian pirates and sold into slavery.
 By successfully working as a slave servant to the Bey of Constantine, he eventually obtained his freedom from captivity.

 Life

-Hark Olufs was born as son of a nautical captain named Oluf Jensen on either July 17 or 19 in 1708 on the North Frisian island of Amrum, which then belonged to Denmark.
+Hark Olufs was born the son of a nautical captain named Oluf Jensen on either 17 or 19 July in 1708 on the North Frisian island of Amrum, which then belonged to Denmark.
 In 1721 he became a seaman on the Hoffnung, a ship belonging to his father.

-In 1724, on a voyage from Nantes to Hamburg, Olufs’ ship was seized by Algerian pirates and he, and his two cousins, were taken hostage.
-Olufs' family could not afford the high price which was demanded in ransom by the Barbary slave traders for his release.
+In 1724, on a voyage from Nantes to Hamburg, Olufs’ ship was seized by Algerian pirates and he and his two cousins were taken hostage.
+Olufs' family could not afford the high price demanded in ransom by the Barbary slave traders for his release.
 Because the ship had been sailing under Hamburg colours, the family's request for a loan from the slavery fund of the Danish Kingdom was rejected.

 Subsequently, Olufs was sold as a slave on Algiers' slave market.
 From 1724 to 1727/28 he was a slave servant of the Bey of Constantine and advanced in responsibility to become the Bey's treasurer.
 Between 1728 and 1732 he was made Commander of the Life Guards.
 In 1732 he became Agha ed-Deira, Commander in Chief of the local cavalry.
 In 1735, he took part in the conquest of Tunis by the Algerian army during the disposal of Al-Husayn I ibn Ali.
-As a reward, Olufs was released on October 31 and was allowed to return to Amrum.
+As a reward, Olufs was released on 31 October and allowed to return to Amrum.
 In 1747 he published an autobiography in Danish, which was translated into German in 1751.
-Hark Olufs died on October 13, 1754, in Süddorf on Amrum.
+Hark Olufs died on 13 October 1754, in Süddorf on Amrum.
 His headstone is still visible in the graveyard of Nebel.